baselime/docs/sending-data/http.md

 - `<dataset>` is an existing dataset
 - `<namespace>` is created automatically for you when events are received, if it didn't exist beforehand

+The request body must be an array of JSON objects.
+Any element of the array that cannot be parsed as valid JSON will be rejected.

 ---

 ## Authentication